Now that Brendan Bigelow has played his first college football game, he has something else to get excited about.

 But a visit to Cal's Junior Day, a recruiting event, got Bigelow thinking otherwise.
 He said he really didn't understand his oral commitment wasn't binding until Cal coach Jeff Tedford told him it wasn't.
 High school athletes aren't bound to a school until they sign a national letter of intent.

-Despite tearing his ACL a second time during senior-year training camp, Bigelow eventually had offers from the entire
+Despite tearing his ACL a second time during senior-year training camp, Bigelow eventually had offers from the entire Pac-10 and others.
+He took trips to Cal, Tennessee, Washington and Oregon before finally picking the Bears.

 "Everybody has to do what's best for you and your family, and Brendan felt like that was better for him," Sarkisian said.